gatortim/TimTheEnchanter/README.md

 **Customer data**

 Each cycle produces data.
-The feedback loop needs to be fast.
+The feedback loop needs to be fast and tightly coupled.

+This requires teams to work directly with customers on both escalations and feature development.

 As regression suites grow, data informs us of which tests actually need to run.

 Configuration data is test data.
-Infrastructure and environment data is test data (particularly for Automox).
+Infrastructure and environment data is test data.

 ![Continuous delivery](https://www.mabl.com/hubfs/Mabl%20November2017/Images/anatomy-of-continuous-delivery-pipeline_png__1041%C3%97716_-1.jpg)

+By measuring test efficacy we can improve engineering workflows and value delivery to customers.

 How do you extract meaningful information from test data?